jshales-liberty/JS_manual/jsmanual.md

 `b = 6;`
 `c = a + b;`
 ## variables vs. values
--variables store a refrence to a value.
+- variables store a refrence to a value.
--values can be assigned to variables.
+- values can be assigned to variables.
 `example of variable assigned a value:  var x = 9;`